Les-Bouddhistes-Peuvent-ils-Manger-Du-Bœuf

 Food ban linked to caste in Buddhism

 In India, everything happens according to the professional and social category of the person and the outgoing castes function in the same way.
-Above the castes there is the monk, the ascetic and the renunciating sannyasi, that is, a Hindu religious beggar.
+Above the castes there are the monk, the ascetic and the renunciating sannyasi, that is, a Hindu religious beggar.
 According to the ahimsa principle, it is imperative that these class categories be vegetarian because they must be perfectly pure.

 Below is the classification of castes in India, also valid in Buddhism: